Marketing Analytics: What It Is and Why It's Important

 Marketing analytics skills

-Becoming familiar with the marketing analytics tools above will help you begin to develop crucial skills to work with marketing data and produce actionable insights to help your team—or your company—improve upon their impact.
+Becoming familiar with the marketing analytics tools above will help you begin to develop crucial skills to work with marketing data and produce actionable insights to help your team—or your company—improve their impact.

 You can also develop or strengthen technical skills in data analytics and SQL (a programming language used to manage relational databases), as well as workplace skills like communication and innovation, which are all top skills employers look for when it comes to marketing analytics, according to ZipRecruiter’s Career Keyword Mapper [1].